sumnerevans/sumnerevans.com/content/posts/matrix/megolm/index.md

 conversation are able to use the ratchet to produce the same value.
 Both sides also use HKDF (which is also deterministic) to generate the same AES key and IV.

-{{% note %}}
+> [!NOTE]

-Multiple messages can be sent using the same Megolm session.
-The ratchet index should be incremented for each new message.
+> Multiple messages can be sent using the same Megolm session.
+The ratchet index

-{{% /note %}}
+> should be incremented for each new message.

 ## 3. Message Integrity